-For a 3D simulation only 2D field parameters can be selected.
+For a 3D simulation only 2D field parameters can be selected unless "3D flow field" is selected for the model type.
 The discharge through a cross-section can also be selected.

-In case the model type is Pure current, described by a non-equilibrium transport description, the mass budget for a domain can be selected as well.
+In case the model type is Pure current, described by a non-equilibrium transport description, or 3D flow field, the mass budget for a domain can be selected as well.